PacktPublishing/Learn-OpenCV-4-By-Building-Projects-Second-Edition/Chapter_12/README.md

 - Protobuf 3.5
 - OpenCV 4.0 With DNN module enabled
-- Download Yolov3 models.
+- Download YOLO v3 models.
 (Links provided on the book)
 - Webcam (For face detection)

 ## Steps to build